jefferyleo/f.lux/README.md

 ----------------------

 We are building the binary twice, once using source code, and again by splicing.
-This duplication is reported as an error by XCode.
+This duplication is reported as an error by Xcode.